roualdes/bridgestan/paper/paper.md

-`BridgeStan` though offers a unique combination of numerical efficiency, coupled with direct access to the probabilistic programming language Stan.  `BridgeStan` is a shim, written in C, between a Stan program, expressed as a log joint density function using highly templated C++ from the Stan math library, and any higher level language which exposes a C foreign function interface.
+`BridgeStan` though offers a unique combination of numerical efficiency, coupled with direct access to the probabilistic programming language Stan.  `BridgeStan` is an interface, written in C, between a Stan program, expressed as a log joint density function using highly templated C++ from the Stan math library, and any higher level language which exposes a C foreign function interface.
 Since Julia, Python, and R all have C foreign function interfaces, `BridgeStan` offers